department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/immunizations/immunizations-brief.md

     - Still goign to be using BB?
 Using functionality vs. branding?
 Domains in how pdf formatted - need to be redesigned.
 Not using BB branding/ playing down.
     - Consideration is if someone wants to print off immunization-specific information/ other domain-specific information -> should probably enable

-Next steps:
-- Who do we need to ask this question to? -> Eric (know where pdf is coming from?); accessibility expert (Tiffany/ Josh); Business (Lauren? - if any concerns/ need to be worried about; e.g., display certain things in pdfs vs. view online, because confidential - Carnetta, Bresha perhaps - possibly use during Design Review, or might need specific meeting)

 ## Questions to answer

+**UX:**
-1. **UX:** Any language considerations?
-Do users prefer immunizations or vaccinations?
-What information do they want most readily accessible relating to their immunizations?
+    - Any language considerations?
+    - Do users prefer immunizations or vaccinations?
+    - What information do they want most readily accessible relating to their immunizations?
 (Has mobile answered any of those questions?)
+    - Are there any opportunities to make pdfs more accessible?
+(Ask Tiffany, accessibility experts)

-2. **Business/ Engineering:** Are we able to change the name of any data fields to make them more intuitive?
+**Business/ Engineering:** Are we able to change the name of any data fields to make them more intuitive?
+    - Do we need to design the pdf or are they automatically generated?
+What should we be concerned about re: pdfs? e.g., display certain things in pdfs vs. view online, because confidential (ask Carnetta, Bresha, Lauren - possibly during design review)
+    - Where do the pdfs "come" from?
+How are they created? (ask Eric)

 **Who do we need to get feedback from?**